- Microdermabrasion is a form of physical exfoliation that is safe for all skin tones and types.

 Is microdermabrasion safe for dark skin?

 Microdermabrasion is safe for individuals of all skin types and tones, including those with dark skin.
-Patients with dark skin who undergo microdermabrasion may be slightly more at risk of developing side effects, such as postinflammatory hyperpigmentation.
+However, patients with dark skin who undergo microdermabrasion may be slightly more at risk of developing mild and temporary side effects.

-Patients with darker skin colors may opt for hydradermabrasion.
-Hydradermabrasion can treat the same skin conditions as microdermabrasion, but is considered even more gentle than microdermabrasion.
+Patients with darker skin tones may also opt for hydradermabrasion.
+This treatment can address the same skin conditions as microdermabrasion, but is considered even more gentle.

 Microdermabrasion Side Effects